fako/writing/main/plot-trilogy.md

 but thanks to Regne who the assassins seem to spare at all costs Moko defeats the assassins during a chaise around the city.

 When they're catching their breath from the homocide attempt Regne explains he's got to come with her.
 It's the only way to make things right.
-Cimsidirn is behind the attack and she wont rest until Moko is dead.
+Sinia is behind the attack and she wont rest until Moko is dead.
 When Moko asks what they're going to do Regne simply says he won't believe her until he sees it for himself.
 She promises to explain everything, but now they have no time to loose.